jsainiML/Demo_linear_Regression/README.md

 # Demo_linear_Regression
 I wrote this code on Pytorch that shows how a NN model trained on small set of tensors can predict data using linear regression with methods like Backpropogation and gradient descent.

+Project from 'PyTorch for Deep Learning' by Daniel Bourke

 ### Linear DataSet

 ![image](https://github.com/jsainiML/Demo_linear_Regression/assets/135480841/aba296fb-924d-40fa-ac6d-226d616d49b6)